I was born in the capital city of the largest democracy on the planet with two irrefutable signs of greatness--untameable hair and a permanent frown.

 Are you feeling sorry for me yet?

-Luckily, all that reading and all that angst provided a reservoir of stories and emotions to draw from as I now write fiction for young readers.
+Luckily, all that reading and all that angst provided a great deal of material as I now write fiction for young readers.